foerstj/loridan/README.md

 - Fixed overlapping terrain in Small Cave
 - Fixed a few terrain texture borders
 - Fixed asymmetric fading bug of Old Cellar
+- Made the lever for the Old Pathway a bit easier to find

 ## How to build